Topic 17 – Calculus

 What should I do now?

-After that please watch this MIT 18.03 – Differential Equations, Spring 2006 course (Readings).
-When you watch this course please refer to this C. Henry Edwards and David E. Penney (2013).
+When you audit this course, refer to this book whenever you have difficulty understanding any of the lectures: C. Henry Edwards and David E. Penney (2013).
 Elementary Differential Equations with Boundary Value Problems.
-Pearson Education book when you have difficulties with understanding some lectures.
+Pearson Education.

 What is the difference between calculus and analysis?